-their language comprehension, memory for high frequency words or 'reading'.
+their language comprehension, visual memory for high-frequency words or 'reading'.

 By the time of the check in mid-June, most year 1 children should have

-received five terms of almost daily synthetic phonics teaching.
+received five terms of almost daily, discrete synthetic phonics teaching.
+Their

 The PSC is a quick (it takes about 5 minutes for a child to complete), easy and **valid way to identify, at an essential early stage, those children who are in need of extra help with their phonics code knowledge and blending skills.
 Children who do not meet the expected standard in year 1 are required to retake the check in year 2.

-Note that children's English language comprehension (vocabulary and background knowledge) is assessed in the KS1 SATs
+Note that children's English language comprehension (English vocabulary and

-(teacher assessed) at the end of year 2 and in the KS2 SATs taken in the final year of primary school.
+(teacher assessed) at the end of year 2 and in the KS2 Reading SAT taken in the final year of primary school.